StewartLynch/MyBooks/README.md

-# MyBooks - SwiftData Lightweight Migrations
+# MyBooks - SwiftData One To Many Relationships

 Here is the completed code for the Video of the same name.